mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Modularization: Any weapon can have one component that can be detached at no cost or weight, such as a detachable stock on a combat shotgun.
-Full Modularisa- tion allows multiple parts to be swapped around quickly and easily with only basic tools.
-For example, a Traveller expecting close combat might remove the barrel and stock of their rifle, swapping the barrel for an assault- length one.
+Full Modularisa-tion allows multiple parts to be swapped around quickly and easily with only basic tools.
+For example, a Traveller expecting close combat might remove the barrel and stock of their rifle, swapping the barrel for an assault-length one.
 Modularization adds 10% to the weight and 20% to the cost of the weapon.

 Bipod: Any weapon with a rifle-length or longer barrel